 Signature Bank (SBNY) Gets a Buy Rating from Morgan Stanley

-In a report released today, Ken Zerbe from Morgan Stanley maintained a Buy rating on Signature Bank (SBNY), with a price target of $165.00.
-The company’s shares closed last Monday at $129.00.
+In a report released today, Ken Zerbe from Morgan Stanley maintained a Buy rating on Signature Bank (SBNY), with a price target of $155.00.
+The company’s shares closed last Monday at $99.05, close to its 52-week low of $97.88.

-According to TipRanks.com, Zerbe is a 3-star analyst with an average return of 0.8% and a 46.0% success rate.
+According to TipRanks.com, Zerbe is a 1-star analyst with an average return of -1.0% and a 40.2% success rate.
 Zerbe covers the Financial sector, focusing on stocks such as Zions Bancorporation National Association, People’s United Financial, and Valley National Bancorp.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Signature Bank with a $157.71 average price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Signature Bank with a $158.63 average price target, which is a 45.5% upside from current levels.
+In a report issued on March 6, Wells Fargo also maintained a Buy rating on the stock with a $165.00 price target.

 See today’s analyst top recommended stocks >>